KenKundert/avendesora/README.rst

 The following example creates encrypted files that contain account information that would be needed by close family members and by a business partner in case anything happened to you.
-This is an abreviated version of an example given in the users' guide.
+This is an abbreviated version of an example given in the users' guide.

 .. code-block:: python